 One of the reasons that seawalls need routine inspection is for signs of corrosion and maintenance, and rust stains can be an indication there is a problem, but not always.
 We are well-staffed with field technicians to offer routine seawall inspections to help customers get the bests lifespan for their seawall investment.

 Boat Hull Stains are a Nuisance Requiring Time and Money

 Boats left in the water can end up requiring a lot of work that requires elbow grease.
-While you can get excessive barnacle and some other marine life build-up below the water line, boats can become stained from marine matter, such as seafoam.
+While you can get excessive barnacles and some other marine life build-up below the water line, boats can become stained from marine matter, such as sea foam.

 Keeping a boat out of water is the best way to guard against barnacles and hull-staining elements, in and under the water.
 We are Southwest Florida's experts when it comes to docks and boat lifts, and we have a library of information to learn more about us, our Design Center, and the quality we build into every marine project.